-- selectedQuality: the name of the selected video quality in a multi-quality video stream. - qualityIndex: the index of the selected video quality. - qualityId: the id associated with the selected video quality. - width: the width of the selected video quality. - height: the height of the selected video quality. - bitrate: the bitrate specified in the selected video quality.
+- selectedQuality: the name of the selected video quality in a multi-quality video stream - qualityIndex: the index of the selected video quality. - qualityId: the id associated with the selected video quality. - width: the width of the selected video quality. - height: the height of the selected video quality. - bitrate: the bitrate specified in the selected video quality.

 This experimental video player is instrumented: it records video KPIs and sends them to the monitoring infrastructure.
 Details are described in D4.1.
+In Figure 70, on top the RTT can be seen in blue dots and the video preview on the bottom.